I’d like you to meet my new responsibility, Darren– as in Darren Sproles, the short and shifty RB for the Philadelphia Eagles.

 I headed to the cafe in the mall and bought myself a cappuccino.
 I then pretended I was adding sugar to it, but instead I stuffed a whack of sugar packages into my bag.

-Back at the cabin, I discovered a whack wasn’t much.
-In the end, I only had enough for a three-day batch.
-Damn!
+Back at the cabin, I realized a whack was only enough for three days of feeding.

 My trips to town are few and far between.
-More than once, I’ve gone eight days without seeing another human.
+Twice I’ve gone eight days without seeing another human.
 Here I was making two trips only three days apart, all for Darren.

-And so today, I gave in and bought that kilogram of white powder.
-I was able to fill her feeder to right to the rim this time for casual sipping.
+And so today, I gave in and bought a kilo of that white powder and filled her feeder to the rim – she could drink to her heart’s content!